 I recently wrote an article for C2C Journal that gained a lot of traction called, "Give the people what they want".
 The basic point was that Canadians aren’t fiscally conservative and trying to sell them fiscal conservatism politically doesn’t work unless we’re in an emergency.
-I had some good rebuttals like this article by Colin Craig called, "Deficits aren't the answer" and an even better one by the editor of Poletical, Ryan Rados, called, "Conservatives against deficits".
+I had some good rebuttals like this article by Colin Craig called, "Deficits aren't the answer" and an even better one by the editor of Poletical, RR, called, "Conservatives against deficits".

 While I understand, appreciate and even agree with many of the sentiments traditional fiscal conservatives hold about the issue, I will simply have to disagree with the process of implementation.
 Trying to sell something to people that they don’t really want is difficult.
 If Conservatives are going to win elections more frequently, they need to change tactics and implement a more nuanced (some might say cynical) approach.
 We need a new means to the same end, otherwise we’ll be standing on principle in the opposition benches for the next decade.